Hans Raj Hans

-Hans Raj Hans is an Indian singer and politician.
+Hans Raj Hans (born 9 April 1962) is an Indian singer and politician.
 He is a member of the Bharatiya Janata Party and a recipient of the civilian honour of Padma Shri.
 He sings Punjabi folk and Sufi music as well as in movies and has also released his own 'Punjabi-pop' albums.
 He has worked alongside other artists, such as Nusrat Fateh Ali Khan in the movie Kachche Dhaage.

 Early life

-Hans Raj Hans was born in a Mazhabi Sikh (Dalit) family the village of Shafipur, near to Jalandhar, Punjab, India.
+Hans Raj Hans was born in a Mazhabi Sikh family the village of Shafipur, near to Jalandhar, Punjab, India.
 Hans graduated from DAV College, Jalandhar.
 In his teen years, Hans was trained in singing by Ustad Puran Shah Koti.
 In 2014, it was reported that Hans Raj converted to Islam, however he has denied this claim.